KarolinaWidz/dependency_diagrams/README.md

 - GitPython 3.0.5
 - Repo 0.1.0

+## Features
+Making diagram with dependencies between files, methods and packages.

 ## Installation
 - Clone this repo to your local machine
 - To run this project, open Main.py